San Gabriel Mountains National Monument: Establishment of the National Monument

 Local officials, including Los Angeles Mayor Eric Garcetti, cheered the news along with Hispanic, recreation, and conservation groups.
 Its establishment faced limited opposition from local residents.
 To alleviate concerns, the extent of the monument does not cover most of the southern slopes of the San Gabriel Mountains, and excludes towns in the region.

+Expansion

+In May 2023, Representative Judy Chu and Senator Alex Padilla introduced a package of bills that would expand the monument by over 100,000 acres and additionally designate 31,000 acres as protected wilderness.
+In June 2023, Chu and Padilla sent a letter to President Joe Biden asking him to expand the monument by proclamation under the Antiquities Act.
+In May 2024, President Biden issued a proclamation expanding the monument by 105,919 acres.